 Example: we can add a new table named Ordes like this:

 Relationships between two entities may be classified as being either "identifying" or "non-identifying".
-Identifying relationships exists when the primary key of the parent entity is included in the primary key of the child entity.
-On the other hand, a non-identifying relationship exists when the primary key of the parent entity is included in the child entity but not as part of the child entity's primary key.
+Identifying relationships exists when the foreign key is included in the primary key of the child entity.

 The participation of an entity in a relationship is either optional or mandatory.
 In ER-model the "inner symbol" indicates is it optional or mandatory. ( | = mandatory, 0 = optional).